AstronautCharlie/news-bias-backend/README.md

 Run `python api`

 # What's the last thing I did?
-Made first pass at topic coverage endpoint.
-Need to debug
+Topic coverage endpoint works, but needs pagination - right now it's pulling 50 at a time, and that takes too long.
+Add pagination with page size...25?

 # What's next to do?
-We're pivoting - start with simple topic coverage by headline analysis.
-For a given date range, track how much each news source covered a given topic, and pick out what the most common headline topics were.
-This will mean I have to go back and fix the scrapers.... but that had to happen eventually anyway.
+Implement pagination, then play around to see what trends I can discover.

+Honestly, probably fix the damn scrapers.

+Add tokens consumed to logs

 I added an Article class to store responses from DynamoDB, and subject_matter_embeddings hasn't been updated to reflect this change - it still expects articles to be dictionaries, so it's broken.
 Fix it.

-Add tokens consumed to logs

-Debug `/topics`